 Pancreatic Cancer Awareness Month (PCAM)

-Take a look at these 5 activities to see how you can be a part of something amazing this November.
+Take a look below to see how you can make a difference in November 2021.

 1. Take It On!

 It’s unacceptable that more than half of people diagnosed with pancreatic cancer die within 3 months.
-Join us to help fund vital research and raise awareness.
-There are many ways you can Take It On:
+Join the Take It On Team to help us get closer to a breakthrough in early diagnosis research!

-- Take on Challenge 24 by completing 24 miles, 24 activities or give up something you love for 24 days – Challenge 24
+Take on Challenge 24 by walking, running or cycling 24 miles in 24 days, taking on 24 activities or giving up something you love for 24 days.

 Head to www.purplelightsuk.org now